khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 <img src="/images/snappy_teardown/11.png" class="img-responsive" />

 It would be awesome to have a link to talk to support directly --- this a helpdesk solution after all.
 I looked at a few other helpdesk webapps[^saaswebapps] and none of them displayed a prominent link to contact support.
-Either they all forgot about it or there's a specific reason --- maybe spending to much time on unqualified leads?
+Either they all forgot about it or there's a specific reason --- maybe spending too much time on unqualified leads?

 <hr>